couchbase/kv_engine/docs/BinaryProtocol.md

 | 0x02 | Snappy compressed |
 | 0x04 | Extended attributes (XATTR) |

-If no bits is set the datatype is considered to be RAW.
+If no bit is set the datatype is considered to be RAW.
 In order to utilize the datatype bits the client needs to notify the server that it supports datatype bits by performing a successful HELLO with the DATATYPE feature.

 ## Commands

 ### Introduction
-The communication is initially initiated by a request being sent from the client to the server, and the server will respond to the request with zero or multiple packets for each request.
+The communication is initiated by a request being sent from the client to the server, and the server will respond to the request with zero or multiple packets for each request.
 The client is always the initiator of communication unless it enables the [`duplex`](#0x1f-helo)